JelleZijlstra/taxonomy/docs/taxon.md

     [_Brutalichnus brutalis_](/t/Brutalichnus_brutalis).
   - _ichno_: Other kinds of trace fossils, such as the resting trace [_Ursalveolous carpathicus_](/t/Ursalveolous_carpathicus).
+  - _redirect_: The taxon was merged into another one in the database.
   - _removed_: The taxon has been removed from the database.
 (Such taxa are not actually removed to avoid breaking links.)